- Keep your acceptance letter to an invitation brief. Your tone should be enthusiastic while you repeat the details of the request.

 cc: [Name of copy recipient] - Optional -

-Letter to accept an invitation to a business appointment.
+Letter accepting an invitation to a business appointment.

-Further things to consider when writing acceptance letters to clients
+Further things to consider when writing acceptance letters to business partners

 Acceptance letters are a form of written communication exercised by people to accept a proposal or request formally.
 The purpose of these letters is to acknowledge your acceptance of the request at hand or express your readiness to do something.
 The simple act of replying in writing demonstrates a bright side of your character to those inviting.
 Some of the situations you might want to reply with an acceptance letter include admission requests, franchising opportunities and invite to meetings or celebrations.
 Proposals, job opportunities, privy membership invites, or speaking engagements may also require you to write an acceptance letter.